Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 ### New target databases or queries

 This one is a bit trickier.
 You'd have to rerun all classifiers with your new database or your new query, then look into `code/functions.R` and `code/100_species_final_checks.Rmd` to add the new databases.
 You'd also have to add the new databases to the `data/databases/` folder, but that's just for reproducibility.
+See the `README` files in the `classifiers/` folders for notes on how I ran every classifier.

+All the code to generate the family-exclusion databases is in `data/make_exclusion_databases/`.

 ## How to run this